Skip to content

 Pennsylvania Cleanways provides information and education on stream/litter cleanup programs.

-Storm drain stenciling resources (in English and Spanish) are available from C&R Stencils; storm drain markers are available from das Manufacturing and Almetek Industries; the Southeastern PA Resource Conservation & Development Council also has resources available, including stream signage resources.
+Storm drain stenciling resources (in English and Spanish) are available from C&R Stencils; storm drain markers are available from Almetek Industries; the Southeastern PA Resource Conservation & Development Council also has resources available, including stream signage resources.

 The Air & Waste Management Association's Environmental Education Council has classroom lesson plans for non-point source pollution prevention for K-12.

-Green Treks provides watershed and educational resources here; Environmental Advisory Council information, resources and links here; and videos on storm water Best Management Practices here.
+Green Treks provides watershed and educational resources here; Environmental Advisory Council information, resources and links here; and videos on storm water Best Management Practices.

 The California Stormwater Quality Association has developed an Industrial and Commercial Handbook that provides general guidance for selecting and implementing BMPs to reduce the discharge of pollutants in runoff from industrial facilities and selected commercial businesses.